 The Case when the Market Wage is below the Minimum Wage

 If in another state the equilibrium (market) wage is $4.50 per hour, and the state government increases the minimum wage to $6.50 per hour, then businesses are required to pay many workers more per hour compared to what they were paying at the market wage.
 This will increase the incomes of workers who are able to keep their jobs.
-And it will lead to unemployment of workers, because the higher wage decreases the quantity demanded of labor and increases the quantity supplied.
+And it will lead to unemployment of workers (especially full-time workers), because the higher wage decreases the quantity demanded of labor and increases the quantity supplied.

 Critically Analyzing Minimum Wage Studies

 As you can see, the effect of an increase in the minimum wage differs, depending on whether the market wage is above or below the minimum wage.
 Another reason for discrepancies in studies on the minimum wage is that employment definitions vary.
 Economists Card and Krueger concluded in their study on the minimum wage that after the minimum wage increased in New Jersey, employment actually rose.
 The measure of employment they used was “the number of jobs held by people.”
 However, another measure of employment, which they did not use, is “the number of hours worked by people.”
 Using the latter definition, employment decreased.
 To illustrate this difference, consider the following example.